Git-repository-BB/AgentHospitalCare/README.md

 # AgentCare

-AgentCare is an AI-powered healthcare administration workflow built with FastAPI, Streamlit, SQLAlchemy, JWT auth, and a real multi-agent [CrewAI](https://docs.crewai.com/) Flow backed by an LLM (OpenAI by default).
+AgentCare is an AI-powered healthcare administration workflow built with FastAPI, Streamlit, SQLAlchemy, and a real multi-agent [CrewAI](https://docs.crewai.com/) Flow backed by an LLM (OpenAI by default).

 Agents (Coordinator, Safety, Routing, Appointment, Document, Follow-up) reason over each patient request with the LLM and call tools backed by real services (department directory, appointment booking, document